OptChenLiang/MCLP-PSCLPcode/README.md

  ```

 2. For instance in testset T2, consider the MCLP with 1700 facilities and 1700 customers (same coordinates).
 The dataset is given by `../TESTDATA/f_data_2500/n2500s2.dat` with covering radius 4 and budget 20.
 For using CPLEX with our presolving methods except the domination within 10000 seconds, one can run

+#SC@LC: why the name of dateset is n2500s2.dat in this example?

  ```
 ./bin/MCLPCPX 5 ../TESTDATA/f_data_2500/n2500s2.dat ../TESTDATA/f_data_2500/n2500s2.dat 1700 1700 10000 4 20